xdmushui/partner-center-sdk/develop/download-customer-agreement-template.md

 ## <span id="Request"/><span id="request"/><span id="REQUEST"/>REST Request

 1. Retrieve the agreement metadata for the Microsoft Customer Agreement.
+This step is required to obtain the **templateId** of the Microsoft Customer Agreement.
 See [Get agreement metadata for Microsoft Customer Agreement](get-customer-agreement-metadata.md) for details.
-This step is required to obtain the **templateId** of the Microsoft Customer Agreement.
-2. Create a REST request to fetch an **AgreementDocument** resource, specifying the following:
+2. Create a REST request to fetch an [AgreementDocument](./agreement-document-resources.md) resource and specify the following:
     - The **templateId** of the Microsoft Customer Agreement,
-    - The country for which the template is applicable to, and
+    - The country for which the agreement template is applicable to, and
-    - The language for which the template should be localized in.
+    - The language for which the agreement template should be localized in.

 **Request syntax**